zaiisao/Documentation/en/Audio Broadcast/inject_stream_unity.md

 ## Implementation

-Before proceeding, ensure that you implement a basic live broadcast in your project.
+Before proceeding, ensure that you implement basic live interactive streaming in your project.
 See [Start Live Interactive Streaming](../../en/Audio%20Broadcast/start_live_unity.md) for details.

 <div class="alert note">Ensure that you enable the RTMP Converter service before using this function.
 See <a href="../../en/Audio%20Broadcast/cdn_streaming_unity.md">Prerequisites</a >.</div>